Minor in Leadership (15 hours)

 Prerequisite: MGMT 3610; admission to the Jones College of Business.
 Designed for students to learn how to build teams, improve teamwork and collaboration in those teams, and effectively lead those teams to accomplish organizational goals and enhance performance.

-• MGMT 3890 - Managerial Decision Making
+• MGMT 3890 - Decision Making for Managers and Leaders

 3 credit hours